Billy B. Van: Life in Newport, New Hampshire

-Van moved to Newport, New Hampshire around 1915, then a town with about a 4000 population.
-Newport was and is a small town in the western third of the state, with a long history.
-He built a large home and also barns and other outbuildings, on a site behind what is now the Hilltop Hotel on the north side of current Route 11.
-He bought the Cutting Farm, which was on the south side of Route 11, which he used as a pasture.
+Van moved to Newport, New Hampshire, around 1915, when the town had a population of about 4,000.
+He built a large home with barns on a site behind what is now the Hilltop Hotel on the north side of present-day Route 11.
+He bought a farm known as Cutting Farm, on the south side of Route 11, which he used as pasture.

 Van married Grace Walsh in 1922.
-Grace, who was from Syracuse, had a career on the stage, which is no doubt where Van met her.
-She is listed as being in five performances, running from The Rich Mr. Hoggenheimer in 1906 to Virginia in 1927.
-She played Rio Rita Girl in Tin Pan Alley.
-Grace lived in Newport, with Van doing a lot of traveling, and one article refers to an unhappy marriage with a period of discontent.
-They had three children, about whom there is more below.
+Walsh, who was from Syracuse, had a stage career.
+She is listed as appearing in five productions, from The Rich Mr. Hoggenheimer in 1906 to Virginia in 1927.
+Walsh lived in Newport while Van traveled frequently, and one article refers to an unhappy marriage and a period of discontent.
+They had three children.

-Van integrated himself into Newport life over the years he lived there.
-He became a booster of Newport and (more broadly) New England.
-He is widely credited as coining the nickname "The Sunshine City" for the town, which it still uses, though that term may not refer, at least accurately, to the weather.
-And he was often referred to as the honorary mayor of the town (though wrongly sometimes called the actual mayor).
-A sketch of Van at the Newport Historical Society refers to him as a common and voluble presence at town meetings.
-One article states he had served as a justice of the peace in Newport.
+Van became involved in Newport life during the years he lived there.
+He promoted Newport and, more broadly, New England products.
+He is widely credited with coining the town's nickname, "The Sunshine City", by which it is still known, although the term may not refer directly to the weather.
+He was often referred to as the town's honorary mayor, although he was sometimes incorrectly described as its actual mayor.
+A sketch of Van at the Newport Historical Society describes him as a common and voluble presence at town meetings.
+One article states that he served as a justice of the peace in Newport.

-News clips from the time describe efforts of Van to promote the area based upon the fact that the author of "Mary Had a Little Lamb", Sarah Josepha Hale, had lived nearby.
-Somehow this created controversy, which Van seems to have fueled.
+News clips from the period describe Van's efforts to promote the area based on the fact that Sarah Josepha Hale, author of "Mary Had a Little Lamb", had lived nearby.
+This effort appears to have created controversy, which Van helped fuel.
 Local clips also show that he started a national group for needy children after World War I called the Children's Sunshine Dinner Club.

-The Newport Historical Society has some Van memorabilia.
-One object is a trunk with his name on it, usable for all of the travel the man took around the country (via train, one assumes).
+The Newport Historical Society has some Van memorabilia, including a trunk bearing his name that was used for travel.